FreakC-Foundation/FreakC/TUTORIAL.md

 	local[] ENABLEDELAYEDEXPANSION
 	print[] ^!arr[%i%]^!

 Also, if you change a value/declare a variable in a block of code locally in a normal way, it'd often not work outside the scope, so you should use delayed expansion pretty much all the time.
+Example:

+Suppose this code:

+	if[] "%getOption%" EQU  "yes" (
+		inp[] option=Enter option:
+		print[] Option read: %option%
+	)

+Previous code will NOT work becase %option% value is replaced just one time when the IF command is parsed (before it is executed).
+You need to "delay" variable value expansion until SET /P command had modified variable value:

+	local[] EnableDelayedExpansion
+	if "%getOption%" EQU "yes" (
+		inp[] option=Enter option:
+		print[] Option read: ^!option^!
+	)

+This problem is taken from [this source](https://stackoverflow.com/questions/22278456/enable-and-disable-delayed-expansion-what-does-it-do)

-Notice that you're using `local[]`, which makes all the values defined local, so remember to always add `endloc[]` (mostly when creating a function) to ensure everything works fine, like a `return` statement for example.
+Notice that you're using `local[]`, which makes all the values defined locally, so remember to always add `endloc[]` (mostly when creating a function) to ensure everything works fine, like a `return` statement for example.

 	function[] getHello
 		local[] enabledelayedexpansion